24-hour Crisis Hotline

 The Family Place Latina Outreach Program addresses the specific needs of our Spanish-speaking clients and has received the Community Council of Greater Dallas Award for Excellence in Human Programming.

 Our Partner Advocate program provides services to victims whose partners have been referred to our Battering Intervention & Prevention Program.

-The Family Place also offers services specifically for victims of relationship violence from the LGBT community.
+The Family Place also offers services specifically for survivors of relationship violence from the LGBT community.
 Although abuse is often similar in LGBT and heterosexual relationships, perpetrators of relationship violence in LGBT relationships may also use society’s bias against their partner’s sexual orientation or gender identity to isolate and abuse.